Always on

 We are bringing ALICE to the Edinburgh Fringe Festival 2025.

-The Festival offers us the opportunity to contribute in the only way we can, through a live visceral performance; getting in front of the public, helping people understand the effects of abuse, sometimes decades after it occurs.
+This is our small, but we believe, a very important contribution to foster real change.
+AND the Festival offers us the opportunity to contribute in the only way we can, through a live visceral performance; getting in front of the public, helping people understand the effects of abuse, sometimes decades after it occurs.

 Can you help us contribute to real CHANGE in society?